MLB Rumors: Manny Machado Is Leaning Toward Becoming A Yankee Next Season

 — NESN (@NESN) August 16, 2018

-Whether this pans remains to be seen.
+Whether this pans out remains to be seen.
 The Phillies, Cubs, Dodgers, and Giants are all known to be interested in Machado, and they all have money to spend.
 Only two of those are east coast teams, however, and even though the Phillies have loads of money from their new TV deal, no one has ever heard Machado talk about his dream of playing for the Phillies, but they have about the Yankees.